ba-inmoment/terraform_advanced_training/lab21-for_each.md

 ## Task 1: Change the number of AWS instances with `count`

 Create a new directory for the lab and add the following `main.tf`.
-Also copy your `terraform.tfvars` to this diretory.
+Also copy your `terraform.tfvars` to this directory.

 Notice the count is set to `2` for the number of `aws_instances`.